tomasjames/SFProject/README.md

 Project Aims
 ------------

-The primary aims of this project are:
+The primary (simplified) aims of this project are:

 - to simulate a molecular cloud containing x amount of pre-stellar cores (i.e. generate synthetic data)
 - to produce a dendogram (https://dendrograms.readthedocs.org/en/latest/) of the